Nightmare (Atmosfear series): Characters

 The final character in the game is the Gatekeeper (played by Wenanty Nosul), whose job is to make sure the other characters cannot escape from The Other Side to the real world.
 The Gatekeeper's character is based on the old cemetery gatekeepers, whose job was to guard cemeteries from grave robbers.

+Each expansion or sequel in the series introduced new characters and variations, maintaining player interest and adding to the game's replayability.

 Video

 Packaged with the game is a sixty-minute video cassette that explains how to set up and play the game.
 The video contains footage of The Gatekeeper, a man who often interrupts the game to occasionally punish or reward the players at random.
 For example, if a player fails to answer him with "Yes, my Gatekeeper", he may banish them to the Black Hole.
 At the end of the game, if no player has won, the Gatekeeper appears and ends the game, declaring himself the winner.

 Development

 Phillip Tanner and Brett Clements met in 1982 – they were reporters for Simon Townsend's Wonder World – and a year later, they both set up their own television production company, A Couple 'A Cowboys.
 They developed a pilot and took it to Village Roadshow, who within 24 hours signed a marketing and distribution agreement.
 Nightmare was released in September 1991.
 In Europe, the game was renamed to Atmosfear to avoid legal issues with the name Nightmare, which was already taken.
 On the game's release, a marketing campaign was launched with advertising appearing on television and in cinemas.

+Nightmare is renowned for its atmospheric production.
+The visuals, sound effects, and The Gatekeeper's performance all contribute to a genuinely creepy experience.
+The original VHS tape featured a dark, grainy aesthetic typical of early 90s horror media, enhancing the game's eerie ambiance.
+The later DVD versions improved upon the production quality, providing clearer visuals and better sound.